-We were surprisingly met at the airport by three people from Anapalii.
+We were surprisingly met at the airport by three people from Anakapalle.
 Some are the products of the Kingdom of God seminar that the Schreiber’s held in Vijayawada in 2011.
 They had a huge welcoming banner for both the Schreiber’s and us.

 From the airport we immediately drove to the home of Ezekiel Polinati.
-We have become acquainted with Ezekiel at Ambassador Bible College where he made two voyages doing a partial year in two installments.
+We have become acquainted with Ezekiel at Ambassador Bible College where he made two trips doing a partial year in two installments.
 It was somewhat difficult for the driver to find where he lived and I certainly would not have been able to find my own way out.
 There are so many people and so much traffic.
 Again, I’m on edge as a passenger in the van.
 Vehicles come so close one to another.
 There are people on scooters with two three humans on each, including children.
 There are cars and trucks.
 Yet, we have witnessed only one wreck on the roads since being here.

 Malika works at the shipyards as an engineer.